RomanKoshkin/spiking-autoencoder/README.md

 - Kick-start the network by turning on the paddle
 - after the ball produces activity reliably, you can turn off the paddle.

+## Exp2 - Set EE weights to some uniform value
+- Still no particular direction of the vector field after a constant unidirectinal movement of the ball
+- With uniform EE weights (set at 0.2), you need at least 3s with `paddle_on=True` to jump-start the network activity
+- the weights do get biased in the direction opposite to the ball's movement